kekavc24/magical_version_bump/example/BUMP_COMMAND.md

 # Initial version 1.8.9

-mag modify bump --set-version="2.8.4" --target "major"
+mag modify bump --set-version="2.8.4" --targets "major"
 # Version changed to 2.8.4 first
 # Version then bumped to 3.0.0

 # It also works with absolute

-mag modify bump --set-version="2.8.4" --target "major" --strategy "absolute"
+mag modify bump --set-version="2.8.4" --targets "major" --strategy "absolute"
 # Version changed to 2.8.4 first
 # Version then bumped to 3.8.4